ayushsubedi/datainnews_V2/README.md

 Unfortunately, the data collection process was halted because we ran out of our AWS Activate for Startups credits.

+## TODOS
+[ ] curate a list of twitter handles of Nepali newspapers that put URL to their newspapers [ ] use twint to create datasets
+[ ] use Newspaper to collect important information (author, etc) and complete the dataset [ ] research dash, swifter and pandarallel
+[ ] optimize regular expression functions (if possible this should be performed during scraping) [ ] create a sqlite database to hold access information (and design schema around other meta) [ ] add checkpoints (using twint resume or build it manually)

 # Github actions

 This project leverages on Github Actions for scheduling and scraping purposes.